sindresorhus/matcher/readme.md

 Type: `string | string[]`

 Use `*` to match zero or more characters.

-A pattern starting with `!` will be negated.
+A leading `!` negates the pattern - any matching inputs will be excluded from the results.

 ## Benchmark